jamesduffy/duffy.xyz/content/_index.md

 ![Photo of James Duffy](/img/content/about/self-2.jpg)

-I am passionate about the web and building stuff that matters.
+I am passionate about the web.
 Long hours programming and scaling machines in the cloud is my norm.
 I have helped build high traffic websites both professionally and for fun.

-My work has helped me become proficient in tools and languages such as Python, Ansible, Grafana, RabbitMQ, Redis, PHP, Laravel, Symfony, Django, AWS, Azure, Digital Ocean, MongoDB, and MySQL.
+I live and work in San Francisco.

 I graduated from California State University, Stanislaus with a B.S. degree in Computer Information Systems in Fall of 2014.

-In addition to my technical classes I excelled in Team Communications, Management Science, Operations Management, Business Technical Writing and Business Strategy.
+# Technology

+My work has helped me become proficient in the following languages and tools in no particular order:

+- AWS
+- Hashicorp's Consul
+- Django
+- Grafana
+- MongoDB
+- MySQL
+- Python 2
+- Python 3
+- Terraform
+- Hashicorp's Vault

+# What I use daily

 ## Hardware